UPPMAX/programming_formalisms/docs/modularity/modular.md

     Modular programming is a software design technique that emphasizes separating the functionality of a program into independent, interchangeable modules, such that each contains everything necessary to execute only one aspect of the desired functionality.

+!!! info "Lets listen to a good lesson on modular programming."
+    A good [lesson](https://www.youtube.com/watch?v=MYDAAhB1QIo) on Modularity by Huw Collingbourne

+??? question "Lets Discuss"

+From this these for principles are generally considered a requirement for modularity

+- no communication in with no communication out
+- no communication in with some communication out
+- some communication in with some communication out
+- some communication in with no communication out

+!!! info "What does it mean in practice"

+- That what you must clearly define for any function or object is a Common Interface that is static
+- That there are no side effect from your implementation
+- That you do not do message passing by reference.
+- That you program blackbox methods and classes.

+As discussed in the lesson

 ???- "Why is Modular Programming something to strive for"

     - Reusability
     - Working with others (encapsulation of work and function)

+## Refactoring

 ???- "What is Refactoring"